 Checklist for Evaluating Investment Platforms

 Most investors spend more time choosing a phone plan than evaluating where they park their life savings.
 The cost difference between platforms compounds quietly—a gap of 0.48% in annual fees on a $100,000 portfolio costs you roughly $4,800 over ten years (before compounding).
-And that's just expense ratios.
-Layer on account maintenance fees, transfer fees, margin interest, and advisory charges, and platform selection becomes one of the highest-ROI decisions you'll make.
-The practical antidote: a systematic checklist that forces you to compare total cost of ownership, not just the headline commission rate.
+And that’s just expense ratios.
+Layer on account maintenance fees, transfer fees, margin interest, and advisory charges, and platform selection becomes one of the highest-ROI decisions you’ll make.
+The lever you control: a systematic checklist that forces you to compare total cost of ownership, not just the headline commission rate.

-TL;DR: Zero-commission trading doesn't mean zero cost.
+Zero-commission trading doesn’t mean zero cost.
 Evaluate platforms across six dimensions—fees, account types, protection, reliability, registration, and investment selection—and compare at least three platforms side by side before depositing any funds.

 Why “Free Trading” Isn’t Free (The Real Cost Stack)